 The experience level is the most important factor in determining the salary.
-Naturally the more years of experience the higher your wage.
-We broke down Wind Energy Engineer salaries by experience level and this is what we found.
+Naturally, the more years of experience the higher the wage.
+We broke down salaries by experience level for people working as Wind Energy Engineer and this is what we found.

-Employees with less than two years of experience makes approximately 4,380 BRL per month.
+Employees with less than two years of experience earn approximately 4,380 BRL.

-While someone with an experience level between two and five years is expected to earn 5,870 BRL per month, 34% more than someone with less than two year's experience.
+While someone with an experience level between two and five years is expected to earn 5,870 BRL, 34% more than someone with less than two year's experience.

-Moving forward, an experience level between five and ten years lands a salary of 7,630 BRL per month, 30% more than someone with two to five years of experience.
+Moving forward, an experience level between five and ten years lands a salary of 7,630 BRL, 30% more than someone with two to five years of experience.

-Additionally, Wind Energy Engineer whose expertise span anywhere between ten and fifteen years get a salary equivalent to 9,240 BRL per month, 21% more than someone with five to ten years of experience.
+Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 9,240 BRL, 21% more than someone with five to ten years of experience.

-If the experience level is between fifteen and twenty years, then the expected wage is 10,100 BRL per month, 9% more than someone with ten to fifteen years of experience.
+If the experience level is between fifteen and twenty years, then the expected wage is 10,100 BRL, 9% more than someone with ten to fifteen years of experience.

-Lastly, employees with more than twenty years of professional experience get a salary of 10,600 BRL per month, 5% more than people with fifteen to twenty years of experience.
+Lastly, employees with more than twenty years of professional experience get a salary of 10,600 BRL, 5% more than people with fifteen to twenty years of experience.

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Wind Energy Engineer salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Wind Energy Engineer in order to make a comparison.

-A Master's degree program or any post-graduate program in Brazil costs anywhere from 42,800 Brazilian Real(s) to 128,000 Brazilian Real(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Brazil costs anywhere from 42,800 BRL to 128,000 BRL and lasts approximately two years.
 That is quite an investment.